logjuicer/logjuicer/crates/web/README.md

-# logreduce-web
+# logjuicer-web

-This crate provides the `logreduce-web` application to render report and access the [logreduce-api](../web-service/).
+This crate provides the `logjuicer-web` application to render report and access the [logjuicer-api](../web-service/).

 ## Usage